majkrzak/sp-sota-maps/readme.md

 - Use masked array in Hmap-s
 - Improve render_carto to not look like a crap
 - Split carto layer rendering
-- Fix nasty PGA list
+- Fix nasty PGA and Parks lists
 - Unify font sizes
+- etc...